 Provocations of ideas such as plasticity and contingency, strongly forwarded by the philosophers Catherine Malabou and Quentin Meillassoux, are exciting new responses to the event and what it means for literature.
 While plasticity destabilizes our understanding of form, and thereby what constitutes as an event, contingency revokes the claims of reason and causal necessity that is often attached to events.
 In this segment of the conference, the experience of literature—as an act of both writing and reading—will be understood as an event in its own right.
 Despite the struggle to capture the intensity of the event, or remain faithful to it, literature can, and often does, become the site of change and alterity itself.
 Papers will be able to take forward the imaginings of a literary event put forward by influential thinkers like Derrida (on Celan) and Deleuze (on Proust), whereby literature is appraised for the transformative encounter it allows in the shape of an event.

-The conference invites abstracts that address, but may even exceed, the following areas:
+The conference invites abstracts that address, but may not necessarily pertain to, the following areas:

 Theories of Event and Literary Event